 Right opposite the Cartoon Network office is a “Wall of Fame” on Via dei Magazzini Generali.
 This includes murals and art of some of the top artists and celebrities!
 Some famous personalities on this wall in Rome are Frida Kahlo, Ray Charles, Dante Alighieri and Jimi Hendrix.

-Another eye catching Street Art in Rome was this building below done by the artist BLU.
-It is on Ostiense’s Via del Porto Fluviale and is the most prominent street art I have ever seen!
+Another eye catching Street Art in Rome and one that is VERY popular is this colored graffiti done by the artist BLU.
+This huge panoramic street art is on Ostiense’s Via del Porto Fluviale and is the most prominent street art I have ever seen.

-This famous face below, of the actress Margherita Caruso, is another popular Street Art in Rome.
-She played the young Virgin Mary in Pier Pasolini’s film “Il vangelo secondo Matteo” (The gospel according to Matthew).
+Another eye catching street art is that of the actress Margherita Caruso who played the young Virgin Mary in Pier Pasolini’s film “Il vangelo secondo Matteo” (The gospel according to Matthew).

 All in all, visiting these two neighborhoods to see the Street Art in the eternal city was one of the best things I did with PersonalizedItaly &Linda from The Beehive for the Blog Tour of #WINTERINROME.

 What did you think of the street art??
 Do you like it??

 - 5 Facts about the Tuscan City of Arezzo

 - 10 Contemporary Italian Songs to listen today